OECD urges monetary easing around the world

 The OECD noted that U.S. bond yields should gradually rise in the meantime as the United States' safe-haven status dissipates.

-The Bank of Japan, meanwhile, should keep its zero interest rate policy and expand its asset purchase program until inflation hits its implicit 1 percent target, the OECD said.
+The Bank of Japan, meanwhile, should keep its zero interest rate policy and expand its asset purchase programme until inflation hits its implicit 1 percent target, the OECD said.

 Similarly, the Bank of England should stand ready for further quantitative easing if inflation comes down rapidly.
 The OECD had factored in an additional 125 billion pounds of bond purchases into its economic estimates.